 Warts are common skin growths that can appear anywhere on the body.
 There are many types of warts.
 In most cases, they are benign (not cancer) and harmless.
 But warts can be embarrassing.
 And some warts are painful.
 The good news is that they can be treated.

 Warts are most common in children and teens.
 But they can occur at any age.
-They are also more common in certain occupations, such as those that involve handling meat, poultry, or fish.
-A weakened immune system may make a person more prone to warts.
+They are also more common in certain jobs, such as those that involve handling meat, poultry, or fish.
+A weakened immune system may make you more likely to have warts.

 Warts are caused by the human papillomavirus (HPV).
 There are over 150 types of HPV.
 This virus can spread between people.
 But you can be exposed to the virus and not get warts.
 Warts tend to form where skin is damaged or broken.
 But they can also appear elsewhere.
 Left untreated, warts can grow in number.
 They can also spread to other parts of the body.